 - 'Niitaka': This tree features yellow fruits that resemble apples.

 - 'Shinseiki': This cultivar is known for bearing a high volume of fruit.

 - 'Hosui': This cultivar produces golden fruits and is known for being one of the best-tasting Asian pears.

 Expect your first Asian pear harvest in the tree's second or third year.
 Harvest when the fruit color changes to yellow or copper-green with tiny caramel-colored flecks.
-This will occur in the late summer to fall, depending on variety and climate.
-Some fallen fruits around the tree are also a sign that the pears are ripe and ready for harvesting.
+This will occur from late summer to fall, depending on variety and climate.
+Some fallen fruits around the tree indicate that the pears are ripe and ready for harvesting.
 Ripe pears will come off the branches easily.

 You can keep the pears at room temperature for about a week or in the refrigerator for roughly two to three weeks.
 Handle them with care, as they bruise easily.